| Title: | General Purpose Hierarchical Data Structure |

 will also have red font, except if you specifically disallow inheritance.
 Labels and tooltips are never inherited.

 Another feature concerns functions: Instead of setting a fixed value (e.g. SetNodeStyle(acme, label = "Acme.
-Inc"
+Inc"),

-you can set a function (e.g. SetNodeStyle(acme, label = function(x) x$name)
+you can set a function (e.g. SetNodeStyle(acme, label = function(x) x$name)).
+The function must take a Node

 as its single argument.
 Together with inheritance, this becomes a very powerful tool.